I Took the Internet Addiction Quiz and I Won

-Internet addiction is not an official condition yet recognized in the DSM-V. But a recent search for “internet addiction help” revealed various rehab centers for internet addiction, therapists who specialize in the condition, as well as Internet & Tech Addiction Anonymous.
+Internet addiction is not an official condition yet recognised in the DSM-V. But a recent search for “internet addiction help” revealed various rehab centers for internet addiction, therapists who specialise in the condition, as well as Internet & Tech Addiction Anonymous.

-I’ve been clean and sober from drugs and alcohol for a long time and know a fair amount about addiction, which is why I’m able to recognize exactly what’s going on with me and the internet: I am trying to patch a hole inside me that cannot be patched by anything external.
+I’ve been clean and sober from drugs and alcohol for a long time and know a fair amount about addiction, which is why I’m able to recognise exactly what’s going on with me and the internet: I am trying to patch a hole inside me that cannot be patched by anything external.
 The internet gives me dopamine, attention, amplification, connection, and escape.
-It also distracts, disappoints, and paralyzes me, as well as catalyzes my false sense of self.
+It also distracts, disappoints, and paralyses me, as well as catalyses my false sense of self.
 I am cobbling together the dregs of what I can still use to get high into a shitty dopamine party.

 Videos by VICE